rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 1. Create a GPU Cluster with preinstalled GPU Drivers, Spark RAPIDS libraries and Spark XGBoost libraries
 2. Copy sample data in to GCS Bucket
 3. Prepare sample XGBoost apps on your local machine.
-4. Submit sample PySpark or Scala App using gcloud command from your local machine
+4. Submit sample PySpark or Scala App using the gcloud command from your local machine

 ### Step 1.
 Create a GPU Cluster in GCP